buduboti/hacks-book/README.md

-# hacking-library
-A list of hacking tools
+It's just a list of hacking tools under !(the oomph file)[oomph.md].